tannie/LudoWebsite/pages/index.rst

 .. link:
 .. description:

-Ludo is an event held at the Esperanto-Stacio in Halbe (just outside Berlin) on 18-21 August 2023.
+Ludo is an event held at the Esperanto-Stacio in Halbe (just outside Berlin) on 6-9 September 2024.
 This will be an extended videogame weekend in which we'll play everything from modern to retro game systems.
 For example, we'll play VR together on the Oculus Quest 2 and local multiplayer on the Xbox Series S. Enjoy a 2-player modern dance pad experience similar to Dance Dance Revolution.
 As for retro, we'll have systems from Pong to Nintendo GameCube.
 We also have a 4K projector on a 100" screen for an epic local multiplayer gaming experience that's hard to get anywhere else!

 .. raw:: html